Smurgledwerf/stunning-octo-spoon/readme.md

 IMPORTANT: make sure it's a standard install for every user (requires admin), so "C:\Program Files\Python39" on windows or "/Library/Frameworks/Python.framework/Versions/3.9" for macos, not installed to a user's home directory.

+Pick a network location that all platforms will have access to.
 Next, run the install.py script for every platform you plan to use.
 Example on linux:

 `/path/to/python39 ./install.py -v /path/to/rez/linux`